AkashKumarraj/project2/README.md

 # Practice
-This is my practice things
+This is my practice things.